forcepusher/Relay/README.md

 Networking as simple as it gets (for programmers though).

 Key priorities:
-1. Readable Debug - Readable Json data stream for developing, binary for shipping.
+1. Readable Debug - Readable Json stream for developing, binary for shipping (with Json output on demand).
 2. Protable - Relay server runtime ships with the package, double-click-ready.
 3. Testing - Integration/unit tests using the portable runtime for quick QA.